-- a) A student is introduced to "Choice Based Credit System (CBCS)" for which he/she has to register for the courses at the beginning of each semesters as per the procedure. - b) Each Academic year of study is divided into two semesters. - c) Minimum number of instruction days in each semester is 90. - d) The total credits for the Programme is 88. - e) Grade points, based on percentage of marks awarded for each course will form the basis for calculation of SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average). - f) A student has a choice of registering for credits from the courses offered in the programme. - g) All the registered credits will be considered for the calculation of final CGPA. - 5.
+- a) A student is introduced to "Choice Based Credit System (CBCS)" for which he/she has to register for the courses at the beginning of each semesters as per the procedure. - b) Each Academic year of study is divided into two semesters. - c) Minimum number of instruction days in each semester is 90. - d) The total credits for the Programme is 88. - e) Grade points, based on percentage of marks awarded for each course will form the basis for calculation of SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average). - A student has a choice of registering for credits from the courses offered in the programme. - g) All the registered credits will be considered for the calculation of final CGPA. - 5.
 Award of M.Tech Degree: A student will be declared eligible for the award of the M. Tech Degree if he/she fulfills the following academic requirements: - a) A student shall be declared eligible for the award of M.Tech degree, if he/she pursues the course of study and completes it successfully in not less than two academic years and not more than four academic years.

-- B) A Student, who fails to fulfill all the academic requirements for the award of the degree within four academic years from the date of admission, shall forfeit his/her seat in M.Tech courses. - The Degree of M.Tech shall be conferred by Jawaharlal Nehru Technological University Hyderabad (JNTUH), Hyderabad, on the students who are admitted to the programme and fulfill all the requirements for the award of the degree.
+c) The Degree of M.Tech shall be conferred by Jawaharlal Nehru Technological University Hyderabad (JNTUH), Hyderabad, on the students who are admitted to the programme and fulfill all the requirements for the award of the degree.